 - Hiking sandals with great traction.
 Expect to get your feet wet.

-Aforementioned is barely scratching the surface – there are hundreds of family-friendly trails in Utah.
+The aforementioned is barely scratching the surface – there are hundreds of family-friendly trails in Utah.
 But I hope this list of the best hikes in Utah for families helps you find something you can start with.
-Wherever it is, make sure you know what to expect from and what to bring to the trail.
+If you want to set off and explore all 5 Utah National Parks, you’ll find this Utah Road Trip guide very helpful.
+Wherever you decided to visit and hike, make sure you know what to expect from and what to bring to the trail.
 Not all trails will have drinking water or toilets along the way, so keep that in mind.
 Grab your favorite refillable water bottle or Hydro Flask.
-Think ahead about what your child can or can't do to avoid yourself the trouble.
+Think ahead about what your child can or can’t do to avoid yourself the trouble.

 What do you think about these trails?
 Do you have any trail you’d like to recommend?
 We’d love to hear from you.
 Please use the comment section below.

 Louise is the founder of TheAdventureLand.com, where she and her associate’s blog about Outdoor experiences, tips & tricks that will help you have an exciting adventure.
 She is also a tour guide of travel company where she learned many things about wilderness.
 “Let’s pack our bags and explore the world!”.